LSEG-API-Samples/LSEG-API-Samples-Example.RDP.Python.GenericBulkFile.Workflow/Article.md

     ``` bash
     (base) $>conda activate CFS
     ```
-4. Run the following command to the dependencies in the *CFS* environment
+4. Run the following command to install the project's dependencies in the *CFS* environment
     ``` bash
     (CFS) $>pip install -r requirements.txt
     ```